 Theme 3: Clinical and health services

 Theme 4: Population and community health

 If both mentors are from the same theme, then the application must clearly explain the transdisciplinary nature of the project and how the mentors plan to ensure a multidisciplinary training experience.
 In the case that a CMHR co-mentor is ineligible to serve officially as joint graduate supervisor, then the CMHR co-mentor will serve as a member of the student's thesis advisory committee.

-The deadline for Transdisciplinary Training Awards is currently closed.
-Please check back for future competitions.
+The deadline for Transdisciplinary Training Awards is December 4th, 2017.

 New and current trainees must complete:

 A full list of documents trainees must submit include the following: